Natural Gas Exporting : A Bad Idea Whose Time Has Come

 Just last month, a study released by NREL, which analyzed the impact on climate posed by natural gas leaks found, that these negative impacts outweighed the benefits of using gas as a substitute for diesel fuel.
 This is due to the more potent greenhouse gas effect attributable to methane, the primary component of natural gas.
 The study did find, however, that natural gas is still less harmful than coal.

 Increasing the level of natural gas production to serve a burgeoning export market might be great for the bottom line of energy companies, but it will also greatly increase the amount of fracking taking place in this country.

 If these were not reason enough to use restraint before approving additional exports, then consider the impact on the broader American economy.
-If exports take off, Americans will suddenly be forced to compete with foreigners for access to domestic gas, foreigners who, I might add, have been used to paying highly prices.
+If exports take off, Americans will suddenly be forced to compete with foreigners for access to domestic gas, foreigners who, I might add, have been used to paying higher prices.

 In McKibben's letter to the president, he wrote that, "a study commissioned by the [Department of Energy] last spring found that exporting U.S. gas would raise the fuel’s price here at home.
 It’s basic supply and demand.
 More buyers overseas will drive up our domestic price by as much as 27 percent, according to the DOE. …"

 The letter goes on to say, that "when you add it all up, using numbers from the EPA, the International Energy Agency and the U.S. gas industry itself, the final climate impact of fracked-and-liquified-and-exported Appalachian gas is basically as bad as burning coal in Asia.
 And that’s using really conservative pollution estimates."